grafana/mimir/docs/configuration/config-file-reference.md

 activity_tracker:
   # File where ongoing activities are stored.
 If empty, activity tracking is
   # disabled.
-  # CLI flag: -activity-tracker.filename
+  # CLI flag: -activity-tracker.filepath
-  [filename: <string> | default = ""]
+  [filepath: <string> | default = ""]

   # Max number of concurrent activities that can be tracked.
-Used to size file
+Used to size the
-  # in advance.
+  # file in advance.
 Additional activities are ignored.
   # CLI flag: -activity-tracker.max-entries
   [max_entries: <int> | default = 1024]